deepak-vdk/Web-Development-Projects/README.md

 Project List

-Project 1 - Resume-To-Webite - A simple personal resume website built using basic HTML and CSS, featuring structured content with <p>, <a>, and class-based styling for a clean layout.
+Project 1 - Resume-To-Webite - A simple personal resume website built using basic HTML and CSS, featuring structured content with <p>,<a>, and class-based styling for a clean layout.

-Contact

-For any queries, contact Deepak Kumar at deepakkumar.vinayagamoorthy@gmail.com.